learn-co-curriculum/dsc-data-fluency-enterprise-integrating-data/README.md

 One of the most common data problems is missing data.
 There is no clear example of how to deal with every single type of missing data.
 It really depends on the data and the specific problem at hand in how missing data should be handled.

 Missing data refers to data that are not available for a particular observation in a dataset.
-There can be several reasons for data to be missing, such as the data being lost, the participant in a study forgetting to provide an answer, or the participant choosing not to disclose certain information.There are several ways to deal with missing data, including:
+There can be several reasons for data to be missing, such as the data being lost, the participant in a study forgetting to provide an answer, or the participant choosing not to disclose certain information.
+There are several ways to deal with missing data, including:

   - Deletion: This involves deleting the entire row or column that contains missing data.
 However, this method is not recommended as it can result in a loss of a large amount of data, which can affect the validity of the results.
   - Imputation: This involves replacing the missing data with some estimated or imputed value.
 There are several methods of imputation, such as mean imputation, median imputation, and multiple imputation.
 Multiple imputation involves imputing multiple values for the missing data and then analyzing the data multiple times, taking into account the uncertainty introduced by the imputation process.
 The results are then combined to produce the final results.